 The midterm and final exam will be in-class exams and you will be required to do your own work without help from others or the ability to consult with any references or notes.
-Tentative date for the midterm is Thursday October 5, 2017 (just before fall break).
-The date of the final exam is Tuesday, Dec 5, 2017 at 9:50am.
+Tentative date for the midterm is just before fall break.
+The final exam will be scheduled by the Registrar.
 You may consult with each other on homework problem sets, BUT only submit work which is in your own words AND be sure to cite any sources of help (either texts or people).
 Homework problems will be of two types - more routine ones, which will be assigned and not graded; more important and substantial problems which will be collected and graded.
 Many of these problems will require proofs; others will be more computational.
 The clarity of your presentation will be graded along with the correctness of your mathematics.
-The first assignment will be due Tuesday, August 29 and then every two weeks thereafter (typically on Tuesdays, except for the week of fall break).
 Electronic submission of homework as a PDF document through the Moodle Course Management System is required.
-More details on accessing the Moodle page will be available soon.
-Homework should be typed (TeX) or very neatly handwritten and then scanned as a PDF.
-As part of your HW problem set grade, you may be required to present one problem at the board in front of the rest of the class.
+More details on accessing the Moodle page will be available closer to the beginning of the fall term.
+Homework should be typed (TeX) or \very\ neatly handwritten and then scanned as a PDF.
+As part of your HW problem set grade, you may be required to present an occasional problem at the board in front of the rest of the class.